 I am frequently asked, “should I get an inspection?”
-I feel the answer to this is always an emphatic “Yes!”
+The answer to this is always an emphatic “Yes!”
 Even if you feel you cannot afford it.
-Even if the property is only a couple of years old.
-Even if the property has been “pre inspected.”
+Especially if the property is only a couple of years old.
+Additionally, even if the property has been “pre inspected.”
 Even if you are handy and feel that you can handle anything that might be wrong.